 Articles by Matthew Gilligan

 Auckland currently needs to build an extra 10,000 homes per year to cope with the population growth.
-According to an article on interest.co.nz, "Westpac economists noted that over the three years to June 2011, for every new dwelling in Auckland, the city's population increased by seven new residents."
+According to an interest.co.nz article on housing affordability issues, "Westpac economists noted that over the three years to June 2011, for every new dwelling in Auckland, the city's population increased by seven new residents."